mryalamanchi/onehouraday/README.md

 Maximise social initiatives impact by making social collaboration an habit on people’s life.

 # About 1 Hour a Day
-1hour1day.com is a Social Platform that enables people to learn by helping.
+1hour1day.com is a Social Platform that enables people to learn by helping social innitiatives.

-We need to give a solution to 2 specific problems:

-a) Let young people get more experience by working on real topics.
-Learn by doing (helping) In most of the countries entry requirements are too high or there are not open positions.
-Let's create a new market where people can experiment by doing and helping.
+We want to reduce the barriers present on "Social impact work" and encourage more people to *use their strengths to serve others.*

+# What problems we want to solve

+1hourAday enables a new ecosystem that enables win-win relations

+##  For people: Enable new environments that lets poeple improve their skills with real impact work

+We have seen people frustrated about the following situations:

+* Getting blocked and not being able to keep develop their profesional career
+* Gaining experience for a new role is hard  (without real experience)
+* Entering the job market is hard.
+(Entry requirements are too high and people don't have experience)
+* Learning is limited to who you interact and you need to switch jobs to learn from other environment.

-b) We are so focused on the business side that sometimes we forget about the social impact of our projects.
-So our second goal is to power up social projects through soft volunteer.
-If we can just spend a few hours helping a social cause, together we can do a huge impact.
+##  For social projects:  Power up social projects through soft volunteer

+If we can just spend a few hours helping a social cause, all together we can do a huge impact.

-This platform creates a new ecosystem where people can learn from each other and social projects can have a great impact.
+* This platform aims to remove all the barriers that now prevents people to spend a few time helping on a social project.
+* We want to reinforce the "Get a Task Done" volunteer experience
+* We want people to use the stregths to help others
+* We want experts from everyone collaborating with social projects

 ![Homepage](https://user-images.githubusercontent.com/3884690/35480044-712f6ccc-0406-11e8-85b7-fafaaed22600.png)

 ## Getting Started